String Case Converter

 - Code migration — converting between language conventions

-- Style guide — enforcing consistent naming
+- Style guide — enforcing consistent naming across a codebase

 Tips